-Before answering the questing How Many Grafts Do I Need for Hair Transplant? in details, let’s start with the definition of graft and Norwood and the relation between each other.
+Before answering the questing regarding grafts requirements according the Norwood Scales? in details, let’s start with the definition and difference between Graft and Norwood and the relation between each other.

 Graft and Norwood can be related terminologies in the context of hair restoration surgery, specifically in the treatment of male pattern baldness.